Higher Ground SatPaq Review

 SOS/Emergency Messaging

 Assessing SOS messaging with the SatPaq, as with any such product, is a two-part process.
 Further, directly assessing SOS messaging requires activating a system that one should really only activate in a true emergency.
-Thankfully, in the decades of combined experience in our test team, none of us have ever fully activated SOS mode on any satellite communication device.
+Thankfully, in our test team's decades of combined experience, none of us have ever fully activated SOS mode on any satellite communication device.
 We have a well-honed test procedure for assessing SOS without activating the system in earnest.
 Nonetheless, all we report on is, at best, simulated testing.

 Non-Emergency Messaging